fun-redoc/AoC2024/README.md

 To be able to resolve a puzzle of AoC you need to be able to process the a puzzle input an put the result into the result filed of the respective puzzle.

 The puzzle input is an ascii text, consisting of multiple lines.
-The text may be really bit.
+The text may be really big.
 AoC also provides some small test cases.

 Thus all you need is a method to upload the puzzles text as input to your solution code.

-I decided to create a litte frame work where i can use a browser to upload the solution.
+I decided to create a litte frame work where i can use a browser to upload the puzzle.

 ### Implementation of the Frameowrk